At Rush, you will be cared for by our experts, who have pioneered IVC filter removal for challenging cases and have an excellent success rate.

 IVC Filter Removal at Rush

-The technique involves a careful method of catching or "snaring" the filter to hold it in place and then covering it to prevent parts of it breaking free.
-In removing the filters, the team also uses tools such as alligator (long-armed) forceps; and an excimer laser, which cuts off IVC scar tissue that may be attached to the filter.
+The technique involves a careful method of catching, or "snaring," the filter to hold it in place and then covering it to prevent parts of it from breaking free.
+In removing the filter, the team also uses tools such as alligator (long-armed) forceps; and an excimer laser, which cuts off IVC scar tissue that may be attached to the filter.

 The filter removal is performed through a small incision in the neck or groin (the maximum size is around 5 millimeters).
-The filter is removed using X-ray guidance to manipulate wires, catheters and other devices necessary to remove the filter, which can be up to 29 millimeters in length.
+The filter may be removed using X-ray guidance to manipulate the wires, catheters and other devices that are necessary to remove the filter, which can be up to 29 millimeters in length.

 Rush Excellence in IVC Filter Removal

-- You are treated by the best: Interventional radiologists at Rush University Medical Center have a 100% successful rate for IVC filters removals, including the retrieval of difficult-to-remove filters referred from other centers.
+- Care from leading experts: Our team of experts at Rush University Medical Center have an excellent successful rate for IVC filters removals, including the retrieval of difficult-to-remove filters referred from other centers.